Suuurpiiiiise! It’s Gruul!

 What’s the deck plan?

 The deck strategy is very similar to a classic ramp deck.
-In fact the primary goal of the deck is precisely to ramp into giant threats.
-Unlike the classic ramp strategies, however, the purpose of the deck is not to win the games through value creation.
+In fact, the primary goal of the deck is precisely to ramp into giant threats.
+Unlike the classic ramp strategies, however, the purpose of the deck is not to win the game through value creation.
 The deck, with the right combination of cards, can generate more than 20 damage in a single turn.

 The ramp package